University of Perugia: History

 With the unification of Italy in 1860 the University of Perugia was established under the jurisdiction of the Rector and the Town Council, who issued statutes subject to approval by the Government.
 From 1944 to the present, the University of Perugia has achieved an outstanding reputation as one of the leading universities in Italy.

-Since the time of Napoleon I the university has occupied the old Olivetan convent of Monte Morcino.
+Since the time of Napoleon I, the university has occupied the old Olivetan convent of Monte Morcino.
 There was a faculty of mathematics down to 1884.
 The statutes are modelled upon those of Bologna.
-The number of students at different dates were: 142 in 1339, 79 in 1881, 350 in 1911.
+The number of students at different dates was 142 in 1339, 79 in 1881, 350 in 1911.

 Organization

-With its 16 faculties and a vast selection of first and second level and single cycle degree programs, the University of Perugia offers its main courses in Perugia and Terni, and specialized programs throughout the Umbria region in the cities of Assisi, Foligno, and Narni.
+With its 16 faculties and a vast selection of first and second-level and single-cycle degree programs, the University of Perugia offers its main courses in Perugia and Terni, and specialized programs throughout the Umbria region in the cities of Assisi, Foligno, and Narni.

 The faculties into which the university is divided are: